htefera/MLSystemsQualityEvaluation/README.md

 Evaluating the quality of ML classification algorithms for 17 classifiers from Spark ML, Keras, and Scikit-learn to detect or minimize ML bugs at an early stage before a model is deployed.
 We use concepts from model behavioral testing for NLP models called [Beyond Accuracy: Behavioral Testing of NLP models with CheckList](https://homes.cs.washington.edu/~marcotcr/acl20_checklist.pdf), developed to evaluate a sentiment analysis model beyound the performance scores. <br>
  * We created a standardized approach for data preparation, model evaluation, and testing for 17 classifiers
 * We developed a uniform way of data preparation, model evaluation,  and model robustness testing using Pandas and Spark DataFrames
 * We implemented model post-train tests to ensure learned behavior works as expected.
 We demonstrated this using invariant testing and directional         expectation tests using the scikit-learn saved models for a representative data instance
-* We performed trained model and data drift tests using DeepCheecks .
-This is accomplished through code testing of the data processing, training, and evaluation method.
-Model testing to check if what the model has learned is correctly applied.
-Testing of data by writing pre-train tests before the data feed to the ML models.
-In addition, to improve the quality of the classifier, evaluate them with selected model quality attributes (properties) on three popular classification datasets from [Kaggle](https://www.kaggle.com/)
+* We performed trained model and data drift tests using DeepCheecks
+* Performing various data quality checks by writing assertions before the data feed to the ML models.
 ## Tools and Software
 We used the following tools to develop the machine-learning prototype
 1. Open ML Systems: Scikit-Learn, Spark ML, and Keras